-For the duration of a government shutdown, FedRAMP will:
+For the duration of a shutdown, FedRAMP will:

 Continue to intake In Process requests and Agency Authorizations